 Our biological science-based courses combine both pure and applied sciences in the study of animals.
 Alongside practical animal management skills are topics relating to the underlying biological principles of biochemistry, genetics and animal growth alongside core subjects of behaviour and nutrition.
 These courses are for those wishing to have a strong scientific understanding of animal biology and how it relates to animal health and disease, animal growth and their development.
 Option routes provide specialist teaching of pet behaviour and welfare, zoo and wildlife conservation, and farm livestock technology.

-Why you should study Animal Science or Animal Management at WUC...
+Top five reasons to study Animal Science at WUC...

 Our programmes give you the opportunity to gain a named award in your chosen area of interest, be it Livestock Technology, Zoo and Wildlife Conservation or Pet Behaviour and Welfare.

 With around 200 species on-site, we have a huge range of animals for you to study, including reptiles, exotic mammals, horses, livestock and pets.